Charlie Athersmith: Aston Villa

 Athersmith played a key role in Villa's title-winning sides of 1894, 1896, 1897, 1899 and 1900 as well as reaching three FA Cup finals, finishing on the losing side in 1892 before gaining winners' medals in 1895 and the Double-winning final of the 1896–97 season.
 He was also a member of the team that were victims of a giant-killing in the 1899–1900 FA Cup at the hands of Millwall Athletic.

 A league match in November 1894 against Sheffield United at Perry Barr was played in driving freezing rain.
 Villa's players had dry clothes available, and were given hot drinks, a courtesy apparently not extended to the visitors.
 The Sheffield players were worse affected, several – including goalkeeper Willie Foulke – needing treatment for exposure, and by the end of the match only six were still on the field.
 Villa's Jack Devey put on an overcoat, and Athersmith played under an umbrella borrowed from a spectator before collapsing in the dressing-room afterwards.
 Claims that Athersmith scored a goal from beneath the umbrella appear to be apocryphal.

 Small Heath

 In 1901 he joined Small Heath, where he made 106 appearances and scored 13 goals.

 Representative football

 Athersmith represented England at outside right on 12 occasions and scored three goals, each of which came against Ireland.
-He also scored four goals from 9 appearancess for the Football League XI.
+He also scored four goals from 9 appearances for the Football League XI.